About Arun Wellbeing

 The Arun Wellbeing Team are continuing to support the residents of Arun to stay healthy and well whilst we all play our part in reducing and trying to prevent the spread of Covid 19.

-In light of Government guidance we have currently suspended our face to face work including training sessions, workshops and 121 meetings.
-However, the team are still here and available for you, instead, we will be communicating via telephone and / or email, enabling us to continue offering tailored advice, support and motivational interviewing just as before.
+In light of Government guidance we have currently suspended our face-to-face work including training sessions, workshops and one-to-one meetings.
+However, the team are still here and available for you, instead, we will be communicating via telephone and/or email, enabling us to continue offering tailored advice, support and motivational interviewing just as before.

-Please don’t hesitate to contact the team on 01903 737862 or via our secure self/professional referral forms found HERE
+Please don’t hesitate to contact the team on 01903 737862 or via our secure referral forms:

 Arun Wellbeing supports you to improve your health and wellbeing by helping you and your family to get more active, eat more healthily, or simply improve your general wellbeing.